-(1) # of Head Start staff (2) # of contracted staff B.1 Total number of staff members, regardless of the funding source for their salary or number of hours worked 95 21 a.
-Of these, the number who are current or former Head Start or Early Head Start parents 46 2 of volunteers B.2 Number of persons providing any volunteer services to the program during the program year 160 a.
-Of these, the number who are current or former Head Start or Early Head Start parents 151
+(1) # of Head Start or Early Head Start staff (2) # of contracted staff B.1.
+Total number of staff members, regardless of the funding source for their salary or number of hours worked - Head Start/Early Head Start Staff 97 21 a.
+Of the total staff, the number who are current or former Head Start parents - Head Start/Early Head Start Staff 50 3 of volunteers B.2 Number of persons providing any volunteer services to the program during the program year 521 a.
+Of these, the number who are current or former Head Start or Early Head Start parents 494